-Bobby Segal, who has been involved with college and/or professional baseball every year since 2003, is in his fifth season as hitting coach for the Evansville Otters and sixth campaign as part of an independent league field staff.
+Bobby Segal, who has been involved with college and/or professional baseball every year since 2003, is in his sixth season as hitting coach for the Evansville Otters and seventh campaign as part of an independent league field staff.
 Segal previously spent nine spring seasons and four summer campaigns coaching all levels of college baseball.

 Prior to 2022, Segal had helped 19 teams to a 852-505 (.628) overall record.
 His six professional clubs had posted a 343-262 (.567) record, while his 13 college squads registered a 509-243 (.677) mark.
 Segal has seen 18 of his 19 teams tally a winning record, while all ten of his summer clubs finished in the top two of their respective divisions.

 Segal has helped all five of his independent league teams to postseason berths.
 Evansville captured the 2016 Frontier League championship and has advanced to the playoffs each of the last three seasons.
 The Gary (Ind.)
 SouthShore RailCats claimed the 2013 American Association title when Segal was their hitting and third base coach.

 With Segal in the dugout, the Otters have turned in regular season records of 57-39 (.594), 57-39 (.594), 51-45 (.531), 52-44 (.542) and 55-40 (.579).
 He was named the Darren Bush Frontier League Coach of the Year following the 2017 season in Evansville.
 In Segal’s lone campaign in Northwest Indiana, the RailCats finished regular season action 58-41 (.611).